Austin city council votes on Domain-like development on Riverside Drive

-AUSTIN, Texas — The Austin City Council voted Thursday on the controversial mixed-use development being nicknamed the "Domain on Riverside."
+AUSTIN, Texas — The Austin City Council voted Thursday to advance the controversial mixed-use development being nicknamed the "Domain on Riverside."

-The development would take the place of a where multiple apartment complexes currently stand, which are mostly student-housing on East Riverside Drive near Pleasant Valley Road.
+The development would take the place of where multiple apartment complexes currently stand, which are mostly student housing on East Riverside Drive near Pleasant Valley Road.

 Council voted 6-5 Thursday for a rezoning ordinance for the development.
-It now advances to a third reading.
+It now advances to a third reading, expected to be on Sept.
+19.

+"This development on Riverside is going to greatly reduce our quality of life and our accessibility to the city.
+And when I look around at my neighbors, I see a lot of people who are struggling to make end's meet and I don't want them to struggle," said Olivia Tamzarian, who has lived in the neighborhood for 13 years.

+"If you don't take somebody's business or you don't drive them out of town, then you don't have to worry about putting them back years later, throwing more time and money at the situation.
+So this is a really critical moment in decision making," Tamzarian said.

-On August 9, the council gave the development preliminary approval, voting 9-5.
+At the last meeting on Aug.
+8, the city council gave the development preliminary approval, voting 9-2.
 Council members Greg Casar and Delia Garza voted against it.

 RELATED: Arrests made at protests held by group opposing East Riverside Drive development in South Austin